 At your local embassy or consulate, you can apply for a business visa in person or online.
 Make sure your staff has the necessary paperwork before they leave because they cannot get visas once they get in the nation.

-The government has a policy of giving precedence to citizens, thus you must meet certain criteria in order to recruit noncitizens.
+The government has a policy of giving precedence to citizens, thus you must meet certain criteria to recruit noncitizens.

 The nonnational worker’s importance to your business operations and qualification for the post must be proven to the Ministry of Labour and Social Affairs.
 Additionally, you could be required to provide proof during the application process that you’ve provided Ethiopian workers the opportunity to fill these positions beyond the three-year work visa period.